General Information on the Administration of TRQs for Supply-Managed Products

 2.1 How to apply for an allocation

-- Note: Each TRQ is administered independently in accordance with the applicable policies.
-You may apply for an allocation under multiple TRQs, but you must submit a separate application for each TRQ and demonstrate that you meet the applicable eligibility criteria and activity tests.
+- Each TRQ is administered independently in accordance with the applicable policies.
+You may apply for an allocation under multiple TRQs.
+Normally, you must submit a separate application for each TRQ and demonstrate that you meet the applicable eligibility criteria and activity tests.

 - Step 3: Complete the application form.

-- Ensure that you attach any required supporting documentation.
+- Ensure that you attach all the required supporting documentation.

 - Incomplete applications will be returned without action.